FNNDSC/med2image/README.rst

 How to Use
 ----------

-``med2image`` needs at a minimum the following required command line arguments:
+``med2image`` needs at a minimum (some of) the following required command line arguments:

 - ``-i | --inputFile <inputFile>`` : Input file to convert.
 Typically a ``DICOM`` file or a ``NifTI`` volume.

+- ``--inputFileSubStr <substr>`` : A short hand trick to specify the ``inputFile``.
+By only specifying a sub string that identifies the file, the first file in the ``inputDir`` that contains the sub string is tagged as the ``inputFile``.
+This saves a user from needing to specify long and cumbersome file names, esp in the case of many DICOM filenames.

 - ``-d | --outputDir <outputDir> :`` The directory to contain the converted output image files.